 The pathname of a filesystem on a server can be different from its mount point on the client.
 For example, in Figure 1-2 the filesystem /usr/demos is mounted in the client's filesystem at mount point /n/demos.
-Users on the client gain access to the mounted directory with a conventional cd command to /n/demos, as if the directory were local.
+Users on the client gain access to the mounted directory with server using the '/n/demos' pathname.